 If the person you want to send money to isn't enrolled, they'll receive an email or text alert letting them know and advising them on how to enroll to claim it.

-Other types of payment services that integrate with mobile banking apps or as a stand-alone app include Apple Pay®, Samsung Pay®, Google Pay™, and Masterpass™.
+Other types of payment services that integrate with mobile banking apps or as a stand-alone app include Apple Pay®, Samsung Pay®, and Google Pay™.
 These apps allow you to zip through checkout by holding your phone over a scanner near the terminal with the mobile banking app open.
 No more fumbling for a debit or credit card!

 Protecting Your Financial Information